mstksg/inCode/copy/entries/control-intro.md

 In reality, the light will almost never be green for long.
 Hamsters (especially the celebrities) are very finicky and require the highest of precision in their elevator car alignments.
-If a platform is properly aligned as a hamster steps on it, it will be nudged off balance and will have to instantly re-adjust very quickly to stay green.
-This is felt as a "jitter".
-A particularly unpleasant sensation for a hamster.
+If a platform is properly aligned as a hamster steps on it, it will be nudged off balance and will have to be instantly re-adjusted very quickly to stay green.
+This is felt as a "jitter" (Which, as I have on good word, is a particularly unpleasant sensation for a hamster.)

 Could you possibly make the "adjustment speed" slower?
-That is, could you slow down the speed that your motor runs at, so that the adjustment is slow enough as to not be felt as a jitter?
+That is, could you slow down the speed that your motor runs at, so that the adjustment is slow enough as to not be felt as a rapid jitter?

 Well, you can!
 But if your motor is slow, it will actually take much too long to ever move anywhere --- Perhaps the proper non-jittering motor speed is the